bd/twidor/README.md

 * Key-Map labels are shortened to the first three letters, which is currently sufficient for all of the popular key-maps.
 * The visual key-map does not show the mouse buttons.
 * Lessons 1-7 are tailored to the Deafult key-map.
 Specifically, lesson one uses only single button keys of the Default key-map.
-Other keymaps will require chords in lesson one.
+Other key-maps will require chords in lesson one.

 ## How to Build